-Samsung makes everything – until fairly recently it even had an artillery division – so it’s no surprise to see it bring its technology and home appliance divisions together to make robot vacuum cleaners.
-The Powerbot is exactly what you’d expect from Samsung: solid, well designed and reliable.
-It looks a little like somebody took a sledgehammer to Darth Vader’s helmet but it sounds much better than it looks thanks to adjustable suction controls.
+Samsung makes everything – until fairly recently it even had an artillery division – so it’s no surprise to see it bring its technology and home appliance divisions together to make cheap robot vacuum cleaners.
+The Powerbot is exactly what you’d expect from Samsung; solid, well designed and reliable.
+It looks a little like somebody took a sledgehammer to Darth Vader’s helmet but it sounds much better than that thanks to adjustable suction controls.
 It uses basic room mapping to work out where it is, and it has an up-facing camera to help it avoid obstacles such as pets and children.
 It’s on the big side, though, so make sure it’ll fit under your furniture without getting stuck.

-Prices have dropped nicely on the Shark ION from its original $379 RRP to much more wallet-friendly prices.
-Unlike the pricier robot vacuum cleaners, the Shark navigates randomly, but its low profile means it can get under furniture that frustrates some bulkier rivals.
+Prices have dropped nicely on the Shark ION, from its original $379 MSRP to much more wallet-friendly prices.
+Unlike the pricier robot vacuum sales, the Shark navigates randomly, but its low profile means it can get under furniture that frustrates some bulkier rivals.
 If you wish you can use the supplied magnetic boundary tape to make no-go areas.
-It’s very simple and the app is nice, but the original RRP was hopelessly optimistic.
-But you can get much better deals nowadays.
-Note: Not available in the UK.
+It’s very simple and the app is nice, but the original MSRP was hopelessly optimistic.
+You can get much better robot vacuum deals on this model nowadays.

 More robot vacuum cleaner sales

 If the models above aren't fitting the bill, you'll find plenty more robot vacuum deals at the retailers below.

 - Walmart - discounts on a range of models and brands

 - Best Buy - the latest releases with regular sales

 - Amazon - particularly good deals on Eufy products